ASP.NET Core Authentication Using ASP.NET Core Identity

 }

-Alternatively, we can use “AddIdentity” method that adds the identity configuration for specific role and user.
-The AddIdentity method use to Role base authentication.
-By calling "app.UseAuthentication" method (that adds authentication middleware to the request pipeline) in Configure method of startup class, we can make identity available to the application.
+Alternatively, we can use the “AddIdentity” method that adds the identity configuration for specific roles and users.
+The AddIdentity method is used for role-based authentication.
+By calling the "app.UseAuthentication" method (that adds authentication middleware to the request pipeline) in the Configure method of the startup class, we can make identity available to the application.

 public void Configure(IApplicationBuilder app, IHostingEnvironment env)